Climate Change and the Wolverine

 That’s why ICL and a coalition of other conservation groups petitioned the U.S. Fish and Wildlife Service to list wolverine under the Endangered Species Act.

 Due to political pressure, the Service has twice declined to list wolverine.
 ICL joined other conservation groups in challenging these decisions in court.
-In the latest challenge, a federal judge ruled that the Fish and Wildlife Service must again reconsider its decision.
+In the latest challenge, a judge ruled that the Fish and Wildlife Service must again reconsider its decision.
 As this saga continues to play out, ICL will continue to track the issue, remain engaged, and seek the protections that wolverines need to survive.

 The U.S. Forest Service is working to revise management plans for the Nez Perce-Clearwater and Salmon-Challis National Forests.
 During the planning process, ICL is advocating for the protection of wolverine habitat to ensure that they can survive and reproduce.